This post may contain affiliate links.

 Instructions

-• Peel and slice apples into small, 1/4 inch thick pieces.
+- Peel and slice apples into 1/4 inch thick pieces, bite sized or long slices.
 Layer them evenly in the greased baking pan.
 Add the sugar, brown sugar and cinnamon to the apples and toss to coat evenly.
 Pour the dry cake mix over top of the apples and spread evenly.

-• Thinly slice the butter and evenly spread over top of the cake mix.
-If the butter pieces touch, that is okay!
+- Thinly slice the butter and evenly spread over top of the cake mix trying to cover completely.

-• Allow to cool for 15 minutes before serving.
-Store in the refrigerator sealed for up to one week.
+- Allow to cool for 15 minutes before serving.
+Store in the refrigerator sealed for about 5 days.

 Notes